 Documentation also serves as written evidence of the care provided to the patient/client.
-Complete, accurate and objective documentation is important for a number of reasons; one of which is that it provides essential evidence that is often required in legal proceedings (e.g., civil court), as well as the CRTO's complaints and discipline process.
+Complete, accurate and objective documentation is important for many reasons; one of which is that it provides essential evidence that is often required in legal proceedings (e.g., civil court), as well as the CRTO's complaints and discipline process.